Scooby-Doo! Unmasked: Plot

 There, the gang learns that a Caveman haunts the museum, and when Scooby goes to the dinosaur exhibit, a pterodactyl takes Shaggy when he showed Scooby a drumstick, promoting to save him again.
 Saving Shaggy, Scooby discovered a large, oil-covered bone in the exhibit, then later finds a contract from Stanton and gives it to Velma.
 Afterwards, Fred and Daphne are trapped in an aquatic exhibit with the Caveman but are then freed by Scooby in his archer costume.
-Though in reality, the Caveman was not actually there with them anymore.
+Though in reality, the Caveman was not actually there.
 Scooby then confronts the Caveman, defeating him in a UFO battle.
-The Museum's head of security, Joseph Grimm, is revealed to be the Caveman as part of a scheme to sell the valuable petroleum deposits located under the Museum, being pumped up by the bobbing dinosaurs around the museum.
+The Museum's head of security, Joseph Grimm, is revealed to be the Caveman as part of a scheme to sell the valuable petroleum deposits located under the Museum, being pumped up by the bobbing animatronic dinosaurs (which are actually disguised oil pumps) around the museum and disguised as tar.
 Velma correctly deduces from this chain of events that Stanton is responsible for the thefts, having framed Jed and sent the gang on a wild goose chase to distract them.

-The gang heads back to Monstrous Fright and Magic to confront Stanton, finding Jed stuffed inside a monster costume where Stanton trapped him when he learned of his plans.
+The gang heads back to M.F.M to confront Stanton, finding Jed stuffed inside a monster costume where Stanton trapped him when he learned of his plans.
 Stanton's voice is heard over a loudspeaker, threatening the gang.
 He summons a giant Pterodactyl robot to battle the gang.
-Scooby defeats the Pterodactyl in the bat and archer costumes and reaches Stanton's location, but then finds that there are two of them.
-The real Stanton appears behind the group; a UV light reveals that the other "Stanton" is Marcy but in a Mubber disguise.
-Marcy tells them that she wanted revenge for Stanton taking all the credit for the creation of Mubber, which they both made together.
+Scooby defeats the Pterodactyl in the archer, bat and kung-fu costumes and reaches Stanton's location, but then finds that there are two of them.
+The real Stanton appears behind the group; a UV light reveals that the other "Stanton" is Marcy in a Mubber disguise.
+Marcy tells them that she wanted revenge for Stanton taking all the credit for the creation of Mubber, which they both made.
 Begging for forgiveness, Marcy and Stanton reconcile and Stanton agrees to let her be a full partner in his company.
 The game ends with Shaggy making a Mubberwich (a sandwich made out of mubber); before he can eat it, Scooby uses the UV light to disintegrate it.
 Velma replies, "Now that's what I call a "light" snack!" with the gang laughing, as another mystery has been solved.